-Adaptations to curriculum or learning environment may be made to remove barriers to learning and to enable children to participate in the curriculum.
+Adaptations to curriculum or learning environment are made to remove barriers to learning and to enable children to participate in the curriculum.

 - Sitting at the front of the classroom

+- Class teacher or TA working with individuals or small groups

+- SENCO support with strategic planning and timetabling of interventions.

 - Using adapted, enlarged resources

 - Use of ICT

-- Working out of the classroom
+- Working outside of the classroom

-- Workstations
+- Use of individual workstations

 - Using TEACCH intervention for children with ASD

-- Use of colour overlays

 - Use of symbols and a visual timetable

 - Reduced school days

 - Use of Makaton / sign language / PECS

 - Sensory breaks

 - All staff use symbols

 - Use of Microphone transmitter/Radio system for a child with a hearing impairment

-- Sensory Circuit
+- Sensory Circuits